This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 WHAT YOU NEED TO KNOW:

-How should my child prepare for a tonsillectomy?
+How do I prepare my child for a tonsillectomy?

-Your child will be given general anesthesia to keep him asleep and free from pain during surgery.
-Your child will be also given medicine before his surgery to help prevent nausea and vomiting.
+Your child will be given general anesthesia to keep him or her asleep and free from pain during surgery.
+Your child will be also given medicine to help prevent nausea and vomiting.
 The surgeon will place tools inside your child's mouth to keep it open.
-He will then cut all or part of your child's tonsils away from the surrounding tissue.
-His surgeon will stop any bleeding from the areas where the tonsils were removed.
+He or she will then cut all or part of your child's tonsils away from the surrounding tissue.
+The surgeon will stop any bleeding from the areas where the tonsils were removed.

-Your child may need to stay in the hospital overnight if he is younger than 3 years.
-He may also need to stay overnight if has breathing or other health problems.
+Your child may need to stay in the hospital if he or she is younger than 3 years.
+Your child may also need to stay overnight if he or she has breathing or other health problems.
 Your child will have throat pain that may last up to 2 weeks.
-His throat pain will be worse in the morning.
-This pain may spread to his ears.
-It may hurt for your child to swallow, and he may not feel like eating or drinking.
-He will need to drink plenty of liquids to prevent dehydration.
-Your child will have white patches in the back of his throat.
+His or her throat pain may be worse in the morning.
+This pain may spread to his or her ears.
+It may hurt for your child to swallow, and he or she may not feel like eating or drinking.
+Give your child a lot of liquids to help prevent dehydration.
+Your child will have white patches in the back of his or her throat.
 These are scabs that will fall off after about a week.

-Your child may bleed more than expected during or after surgery, or get an infection.
-He may also have swelling in his mouth, throat, or lungs that makes it hard to breathe.
+Your child may bleed more than expected or get an infection.
+He or she may have swelling in the mouth, throat, or lungs that makes it hard to breathe.
 Your child may have nausea and vomiting after surgery.
-Your child may have changes in his voice or sense of taste after surgery.
-Tools used to remove your child's tonsils may cause injury to his teeth, voice box, or palate.
-Tools that use heat or a laser to remove his tonsils can cause a burn.
+Your child may have changes in his or her voice or sense of taste after surgery.
+Tools used to remove your child's tonsils may cause injury to his or her teeth, voice box, or palate.
+Tools that use heat or a laser to remove his or her tonsils can cause a burn.
 Your child's tonsils could grow back after surgery.